ConservationInternational/trends.earth/docs/source/for_users/training/unccdreporting.rst

 - Select the Refresh button if the analysis does not appear in the menu.

-4. Select the add layer dropdown to **Add default layers from this layer to the map**
+4. Select the add layer drop-down button to **Add default layers from this layer to the map**

 .. image:: ../../../resources/en/documentation/data_download/download_datasets.png
    :align: center